 You start the day with a pre-dawn hike (about 45 minutes-1 hr) to Poon Hill (3,210 meters) to witness one of Nepal's most iconic sunrises.
 ThePoon Hill offers panoramic vistas of peaks such as Annapurna I, Dhaulagiri, Nilgiri, Machhapuchhre, Hiuchuli, Barahashikhar, and more.

-After enjoying eye-captivating views of the tall snow-capped peaks of Dhaulagiri and Annapurna massifs with unblocked sunrise, you descend back to Ghorepani for breakfast before descending to Birethanti through Banthanti, Ulleri, Tikhedhunga, Hile, Sudhame, Lamoduwali, and Mathathanti villages.
+After enjoying eye-captivating views of the tall snow-capped peaks of Dhaulagiri and Annapurna massifs with an unblocked sunrise, you descend back to Ghorepani for breakfast before descending to Birethanti through Banthanti, Ulleri, Tikhedhunga, Hile, Sudhame, Lamoduwali, and Mathathanti villages.
 It is a long downhill walking day today, which takes around 7-8 hours from Ghorepani to Birethanti.
-You will drive back in private or public transport back to Pokhara with an unforgettable Poon Hill experience.
+You will drive back in private or public transport to Pokhara with an unforgettable Poon Hill experience.

 Trek from Ghandruk to Poon Hill

-You can also trek from Ghandruk to Poon Hill if you are already reached Ghandruk and like to make a loop through Ghorepani.
-It can be a captivating journey, then returning back just exploring Ghandruk.
+You can also trek from Ghandruk to Poon Hill if you have already reached Ghandruk and would like to make a loop through Ghorepani.
+It can be a captivating journey, then returning to just exploring Ghandruk.
 It offers you a mix of natural beauty and cultural richness of the Annapurna Region.
 The route to Poon Hill from Ghandruk goes through the dense forest of oak and rhododendron trees.
 From Ghandruk, you ascend through lush rhododendron forests and pass charming villages like Bhaisekharka, Tadapani, and Banthanti; then you reach Ghorepani.
 The trail is moderately difficult, mostly ascending, which is suitable for trekkers with basic fitness levels.
 Upon reaching Ghorepani, you spend a night, then an early morning hike to Poon Hill (3,210 meters).
 The Poon Hill rewards you with breathtaking panoramic views of the Annapurna and Dhaulagiri ranges bathed in the hues of sunrise.

-After visiting Poon Hill from Ghandruk, you can trek to Banthanti and drive to Pokhara in a sharing jeep for an easier and short walk.
+After visiting Poon Hill from Ghandruk, you can trek to Banthanti and drive to Pokhara in a shared jeep for an easier and shorter walk.
 Still, you have a longer-hour walking option descending further down to Birethanti through typical Gurung and Magar villages like Ulleri, Tikhedhunga, Hile, Sudame, Lamoduwali, and Matathanti.
 Here in Birethanti, you can get public or private transport and drive back to Pokhara.
 We operate this trip with private transportation to make your trip more comfortable and smooth if you choose us as your travel partner for Poon Hill.

 Trek to Poon Hill for Low-Altitude with Exceptional Close-Up View of High Mountains

 The trek to Poon Hill is a perfect choice for those seeking a low-altitude adventure with exceptional close-up views of the majestic Himalayas.
 The highest elevation of this trek is 3,210 meters.
-The Poon Hill and other vantage hill stations offer panoramic vistas of some of the world's most iconic peaks, including Annapurna South, Dhaulagiri, Machhapuchhre (Fishtail), and Hiunchuli.
-The highlight of the journey is the sunrise from Poon Hill, where the golden rays illuminate the snow-capped peaks, which creates a breathtaking spectacle.
+Poon Hill and other vantage points offer panoramic vistas of some of the world's most iconic peaks, including Annapurna South, Dhaulagiri, Machhapuchhre (Fishtail), and Hiunchuli.
+The highlight of the journey is the sunrise from Poon Hill, where the golden rays illuminate the snow-capped peaks, creating a breathtaking spectacle.
 Unlike high-altitude treks such as Everest Base Camp or Annapurna Circuit, Poon Hill poses minimal risk of altitude sickness, making it accessible to beginners and families.
 The route passes through vibrant rhododendron forests and charming villages like Ulleri, Ghorepani, and Ghandruk, with terraced rice fields, and offers a blend of natural beauty and cultural immersion.

 The best time to trek to Poon Hill is during the spring (March to May) and autumn (September to November) seasons.
 These periods offer the most favorable weather conditions, with clear skies and moderate temperatures, making it ideal for enjoying the stunning mountain vistas of Annapurna, Dhaulagiri, and Machhapuchhre.
 In spring, the trails come alive with blooming rhododendrons, creating a vibrant and colorful landscape, while in autumn, post-monsoon clarity ensures unobstructed views of the snow-capped peaks.
 Daytime temperatures during these seasons are comfortable, ranging from 10°C to 20°C, though mornings and evenings can be chilly.
 These months are also popular among trekkers, so trails and teahouses may be busier than during off-season periods like winter and summer monsoons.